-Every vessel subject to Part III of Title III of the Communications Act must have a detailed inspection of the radio installation by an FCC-licensed technician in accordance with §80.59 once every five years.
+Every vessel subject to Part III of Title III of the Communications Act must have a detailed inspection of the radio installation by an FCC-licensed technician in accordance with §80.59 once every two years.
 The FCC-licensed technician must use the latest FCC Information Bulletin, How to Conduct an Inspection of a Small Passenger Vessel.
 If the ship passes the inspection, the technician will issue a Communications Act Safety Radiotelephony Certificate.
 Communications Act Radiotelephony Certificates may be obtained from the Commission's National Call Center—(888) 225–5322—or from its forms contractor.
+The check list used for the inspection shall be retained on board the vessel and must be available for the next inspection.

+REASON: As recommended by the GMDSS Task Force, which believes there is a strong possibility of uncorrected EPIRB battery expirations and general unacceptable conditions of the installations over such a long period.